How to wall mount a TV

 Plan where the TV will go on your wall

 So the next step is to figure out where on the wall you want to put the TV.
 In our case, we decided to center it on the wall, so we measured the width of the TV and the width of the wall.

 Height is going to be a consideration for everyone.
 So how high should you put your TV?
 We recommend that you put it at a level where the center of the screen is just about even with seated viewing height.
 Once you know about how high on the wall you want your TV, you can use Crutchfield's height finder tool.
 So you plug in the item number of your TV and the item number of the wall mount, and the tool will tell you exactly where you need to drill your holes to get your TV at the right height.

 Next you'll secure your wall plate to the studs in your wall.
 To do that, position the plate according to the measurements you got from the height finder and then use a stud finder to locate the studs.
 They're usually spaced sixteen to twenty-four inches apart in most homes.
 Then level the bracket and mark where you're going to drill your pilot holes for the bolts.
 When you drill the pilot holes, double check that you're actually drilling into the studs behind the drywall.
 Use a socket wrench to attach the bolts and wall plate to the wall.
 Double check that the bracket is level before you tighten the rest of the bolts.

 Conceal connected cables

 Another thing to consider is how you'll connect the TV to your components.
-You can use products like Wiremold cable management to conceal the wires behind your wall, but in our case we ran the audio/video wires through the wall for a custom installed look.
+You can use cable management products to conceal the wires along your walls, but in our case we ran the audio/video wires through the wall for a custom installed look.
 If you do that you'll want to use cables that are rated for in-wall use.